pyglet.text.caret

 The caret is drawn as a single vertical bar at the document position on a text layout object.
 If mark is not None, it gives the unmoving end of the current text selection.
 The visible text selection on the layout is updated along with mark and position.

-By default the layout’s graphics batch is used, so the caret does not need to be drawn explicitly.
+By default, the layout’s graphics batch is used, so the caret does not need to be drawn explicitly.
 Even if a different graphics batch is supplied, the caret will be correctly positioned and clipped within the layout.

 Updates to the document (and so the layout) are automatically propagated to the caret.

 The caret object can be pushed onto a window event handler stack with Window.push_handlers.
 The caret will respond correctly to keyboard, text, mouse and activation events, including double- and triple-clicks.
-If the text layout is being used alongside other graphical widgets, a GUI toolkit will be needed to delegate keyboard and mouse events to the appropriate widget. pyglet does not provide such a toolkit at this stage.
+If the text layout is being used alongside other graphical widgets, a GUI toolkit will be needed to delegate keyboard and mouse events to the appropriate widget.
+Pyglet does not provide such a toolkit at this stage.

-delete()
+delete() None

 Remove the caret from its batch.